 In our previous article we wrote about 9 pitfalls to avoid when planning and implementing Operational Excellence (OpEx) in your organization.
-In this article, we want to go one step further.
+In this article, we want to go one step further and share our tips for successfull OpEx projects.

 1. Stimulate the generation of ideas for improvement on the shop floor